LinusU/ParseISODuration/Readme.md

 ## Year and month

-If years or months is specified and more than 0 the library will throw `ParseISODurationError.ambiguousDuration` since it's meaning can't be converted to milliseconds.
+If years or months is specified and more than 0 the library will throw `ParseISODurationError.ambiguousDuration` since its meaning can't be converted to milliseconds.

 ## Related